Ayan Kumar Bhunia

 meta-learning framework, our model can not only disentangle the cross-modal shared semantic

-content for SBIR, but can adapt the disentanglement to any unseen user styles as well, making
+content for SBIR, but can adapt the disentanglement to any unseen user styles as well,

 the SBIR model truly style-agnostic.
-Extensive experiments show that our style-agnostic model
+Extensive experiments show that our style-agnostic

 yields state-of-the-art performance for both category-level and instance-level SBIR.